Kaspazas/Kaspazas.github.io/docs/_methods/word_embedding.md

 		print("Saving chunk as: ", chunk_name)
 		doc_bin.to_disk(chunk_name)

-Furthermore, the data is saved in a LineSentence format, wherein each line in a dataframe containts a single sentence.
+Furthermore, the data is saved in a LineSentence format, wherein each line in a dataframe contains a single sentence.

     def make_LineSentence_corpus(list_of_spacy_docbin_paths, spacy_model = "en_core_web_lg", outfile = "myCorpus.cor"):
         nlp = spacy.load(spacy_model)